 Derrick Broze of TheConsciousResistance.com joins us today to provide an update on the counter-economic underground railroad which we discussed last year.
 The first group has crossed the border and more people than ever are looking to escape the Collapsing States of America and finding freedom elsewhere.
 We discuss the exit and build strategy, Freedom Cells, and how you can find out more about the growing number of people who are looking to start communities of purpose.

-Agrarianism is a social ideology which promotes countryside living over an urbanized lifestyle.
+Agrarianism promotes countryside living over an urbanized lifestyle.
 It is a rejection of capitalism which it sees as damaging to rural and farming communities.
 Instead it advocates for these communities to be more self-sufficient living off local and sustainable produce.
 It's origins lie within a 19th century European movement which gave voice to peasants and farmers during the period of Industrial Revolution.
 In the 21st century however Agrarians favored decentralization of government, the promotion of traditional values, and fair rights in pay for farmers and farm workers.
+Key principles of agrarianism include:

 These hardwood dowels, or “plug spawn”, have been inoculated with a single species of fungi.
 Plug spawn is used to inoculate a fresh cut log to encourage the growth and fruiting of a specific species of edible and/or medicinal mushroom.
 Plug spawn can be stored in the refrigerator for up to 4-6 months before use.
 Log Preparation